Group participating in a kettlebell work out in the sunshine in morocco

 Pool in Marrakech with loungers and trees

 I opted for the harder hike (you’re given the option of two) and it certainly got the blood pumping.
 It is a fitness retreat after all.
 The hike is guided with two guides at the front and two remaining at the back so even on the harder hike you can go at your own pace, you’re under no obligation to keep up with the speedy folks at the front.
 A quick pit-stop at the stop to marvel at the view and it was time to head back down.
+Those who had opted for the gentler walk had a gorgeous morning out too.

 A group hiking in the Atlas mountains, Morocco

 A restorative yoga class to finish.
 Yoga is never my usual choice of workout but I was thankful to dedicate an hour to stretching out those legs.
 Anna was an excellent teacher, recognising the needs of the group completely and adjusting accordingly.
+We all floated out of the class, stretched appropriately after the fitness sessions we had had today.
+I was really getting into the grove of my wellness retreat!

 You might think a whole day at the hotel could become a little samey but with the group activities plus private sessions there was more than enough to keep me entertained.
 The couple of hours I had in the afternoon provided a welcome opportunity to read my book by the pool.

 Perhaps the most challenging fitness class of the retreat was the kettlebell class.
 Although challenging, it was excellently guided by our trainer Chris, with clear instructions and individual pointers and correcting as we did the activities.
+Chris has a real gift of getting the most out of everyone, but with the biggest smile.

 Another incredibly deliciously and wonderfully colourful lunch devoured on the terrace and time for yoga.
 Now I’m no yogi, but the gentle pace and excellent, calm guidance of Anna the yoga teacher I found myself struggling less (flexibility is not something I was gifted with) and letting in the calm.
 Of all the activities on an in:spa I’ve come back determined to pursue yoga.
 So far so good – although still terribly wobbly.